nanoc/nanoc.app/content/docs/guides/using-binary-items-effectively.md

 If you want to include a gallery on your web site, containing thumbnails that link to full-size images, you can let nanoc handle the thumbnail generation instead of generating the thumbnails up front.

-<p class="warning"><strong>Note:</strong> If you have a lot of images to convert, and if the conversion process itself is taking a long time, consider performing the conversion up-front once, and then let a Rake task copy the generated thumbnails into the output directory. nanoc’s dependency resolution is not yet perfect; nanoc may decide to recompile items even though they do not need to.</p>
+<div class="admonition note">If you have a lot of images to convert, and if the conversion process itself is taking a long time, consider performing the conversion up-front once, and then let a Rake task copy the generated thumbnails into the output directory. nanoc’s dependency resolution is not yet perfect; nanoc may decide to recompile items even though they do not need to.</div>

 This example assumes that several images are stored in the `content/gallery` folder.
 A file at `content/gallery.html` corresponds to the gallery page itself; this item is filtered through ERB and, for the time being, contains a list of links to full-size images: